convertigo/c8oprj-lib-excel/project.md

 ------| ------
 lib_oauth.azuread.clientid | The **client ID** value you copied in the previous step lib_oauth.azuread.tenantid | the **tenenant id** value you copied in the previous step.
 This is optional and should be used only if you want to restrict to a specific Azure tenant.

+# Usage for local Excel files

+To upload an Excel file and output an XML or JSON structure use the sequence [SheetGetRangeFile](#sheetgetrangefile)

 <details><summary><span style="color:DarkGoldenRod"><i>References</i></span></summary><blockquote><p>